Oluwatobi-Adesina/Data-Analysis-Vancouver-Business-Licenses/README.md

 IssueDate: 		  The date the permit was granted was entered into the database.
 ExpiryDate: 		The specific date at the end of the licensed period.
 Business Location: 	The place of the business, whether it is an address, street, city, town, or region where it has set up its operations.
-Status: 			  The current license status could be either Active, Expired or so on).
+Status: 			  The current license status could be either Active, Expired, or so on).
 Renewal: 		    Specifies whether the license was renewed, was issued initially, or is valid permanently.

 ### Methodology: